Sweden vs Switzerland Women's EURO preview: Where to watch, kick-off time, predicted line-ups

 Sweden: Lindahl; Andersson, Eriksson, Ilestedt, Glas; Seger, Asllani, Angeldahl; Rolfö, Blackstenius, Rytting Kaneryd

-Switzerland: Thalmann; Maritz, Bühler, Kiwic, Aigbogun; Wälti, Maendly; Crnogorčević, Sow, Xhemaili, Bachmann
+Switzerland: Thalmann; Maritz, Calligaris, Bühler, Rinast; Wälti, Maendly; Crnogorčević, Sow, Reuteler, Bachmann

 Misses next match if booked: Eseosa Aigbogun, Viola Calligaris, Géraldine Reuteler